 Mortgage Support

-Mortgage interest supplement is short-term support for persons in payment of mortgage interest repayments.
-Mortgage interest consists mortgage repayments less mortgage interest relief.
-The scheme applies only to the interest part of the payment.
-It does not cover capital or payment of life / mortgage protection policies etc.
+Mortgage interest supplement was a short-term support for persons in payment of mortgage interest repayments.
+Mortgage interest supplement applied to interest on mortgage repayments less mortgage interest relief.

 After June 2012, the applicants must show that they have availed of the mortgage arrears resolution process (MARPs).
 It is possible to obtain relief after 2012, even if the property is for sale.